tj-tusharjain/azure-compute-docs/articles/virtual-machines/managed-disks-overview.md

 ### Backup and disaster recovery options

 Managed disks support several backup and disaster recovery options.
 These include built-in redundancy options (locally redundant storage, and zone-redundant storage), Azure Backup, managed disk snapshots, restore points, and Azure Site Recovery.
-The ideal configuration of backup and disaster recovery options for your needs will vary.
+The ideal configuration of backup and disaster recovery options for your needs vary.
 To decide what works best for you, see [Backup and disaster recovery for Azure managed disks](backup-and-disaster-recovery-for-azure-iaas-disks.md).

 #### Managed disk snapshots

 A managed disk snapshot is a read-only, crash-consistent full copy of a managed disk that's stored as a standard managed disk by default.
-With snapshots, you can back up your managed disks at any point in time.
 These snapshots exist independently of the source disk, and you can use them to create new managed disks.

 To learn more about how to create snapshots for managed disks, see [Create a snapshot of a virtual hard disk](snapshot-copy-managed-disk.md).